 Yes, the Tobacco Trails is rated as Easy difficulty, making it suitable for beginners and those new to hiking.
 The 3.2 km distance and 1h duration also make it an accessible option for most fitness levels.

-The Tobacco Trails has 50 m of elevation gain, making it a relatively flat and gentle hike suitable for all experience levels.
+The Tobacco Trails has 50 m of elevation gain, making it a relatively flat hike with minimal climbing.
+This contributes to the Easy difficulty rating.

 Didn't find your answer?